pwhb/parthenon/kindness-saga/funogods/outline_chapters.md

 ## XVIII.
 (Love's POV)

 Love joins a volunteer pandemic response team as a doctor.
+The first patient died 3 months after the discovery of patient zero.
+The patient zero was found in the region called REC which is now the most infected area.
+Love travels there and meets a microbiologist, named Song Hye-jin.

+---

+## XIX.
+(Art's POV)

+Science's model show that

 ---